Attack on Titan (TV series): Season 2

 In its second season, the main cast of characters, who have joined the Survey Corps, are thrown into action after Titans breach the walls without any apparent trace of how they entered.
 Along the way, they discover the true nature of the Titans.

 Season 3

-In its two-part third season, the Survey Corps are hunted as Eren and another member are wanted.
+In the two-part third season, the Survey Corps are hunted as Eren and another member are wanted.
 Later, they defend their hometown in a series of battles against the strongest Titans.
-Afterwards, reeling from the devastating battles, the Survey Corps members uncover the truth about their world and humanity in general.
+Afterwards, reeling from the devastating battles, the Survey Corps members uncover the truth about their world and humanity as a whole.

 Season 4

-Its fourth season, split into three parts, takes place four years after Eren and his compatriots learn the truth about their situation.
+The fourth season, split into four parts and subtitled The Final Season, takes place four years after Eren and his compatriots learn the truth of their world.
 A new cast of characters, part of the enemy's elite Warrior Unit, battles against the Survey Corps as each side seeks to protect their home and ideals.
-At the same time, Eren concocts a devastating plan to take care of his homeland's enemies.
+At the same time, Eren unleashes a devastating plan to free his homeland from the threat posed by all their enemies, culminating in a future set two thousand years into motion.